DevExpress-Examples/maui-collection-view/Readme.md

 ### Swipe

 The *CollectionViewSwipe* project demonstrates item-related commands that a user can access with a swipe gesture.
+See the following topic for more information: [Swipe Gestures](https://docs.devexpress.devx/MAUI/403333/collection-view/swipe).

 ![DevExpress Mobile UI for .NET MAUI](./Images/swipe.png)